ssmith21/Default-Predictor-Webapp/README.md

 https://www.youtube.com/watch?v=M2BRPeSJNYo&feature=youtu.be&ab_channel=SeanSmith

+# Project overview

-A machine learning application which predicts the probability of an individual defaulting on their credit card next month based on qualitative and financial data from the individual.
+..* Webapp which predicts the chance of an individual's credit card defaulting next month.

-Uses a custom deep neural network implemented with Tensorflow saved as an h5 file in the backend to make predictions from GET requests.

-Front-end implemented with VUEjs.

-Back-end is a custom API which uses the neural network, implemented with FLASK.

-Deployed frontend and backend on two seperate heroku applications.
+..* Deployed with a tensorflow neural network in Flask API backend hosted on Heroku, achieves *82.1% binary validation accuracy* on whether an individual will default or not.

+..* Frontend created with VUEjs Framework hosted on Heroku seperately from the backend.

+..* Performed feature engineering, analyzed how each feature affects the chance of defaulting, explored the data with clustering and PCA reduction and presented my findings from the Jupyter notebook on the webapp.

+..* Tested/optimized 5 different supervised learning algorithms.